oahyar/HealthMonitoringApplication/README.md

 ```sql
 'C:/Users/oahya/Documents/Y3T2/CAPSTONE/HealthMonitoringApplication/HealthMonitoringApplication/setup.sql'
 ```
-📌 Ensure that the path is correct and you have read permissions for the file.
+* Ensure that the path is correct and you have read permissions for the file.*

+##2.
 Import data into database for servers and database tablespace

-Create .env File in Projoect Root
+Create .env File in Project Root
 ```ini
 # .env
 DB_HOST=localhost